whatwg/streams/byte-streams-explainer.md

 With this in hand, we can create and use BYOB readers for the returned `ReadableStream`.
 The adaptation between the low-level byte tracking of the underlying byte source shown here, and the higher-level chunk-based consumption of a default reader, is all taken care of automatically by the streams implementation.

+## Goals

+*   Support for {type: “bytes”} in the [ReadableStream constructor](https://streams.spec.whatwg.org/#rs-constructor).
+*   Support for {mode: “byob”} in [getReader()](https://streams.spec.whatwg.org/#rs-get-reader).

+## Non-Goals

+*   Ports for non-binary types will not be supported; only Bytes, Int16, etc. are supported by the default readable stream and readable byte stream implementations.
+*   Shared array buffers will still not be supported.
+Currently, we always detach buffers, but shared array buffers cannot be detached.

+## Alternatives

+*   Some of the early versions of the standard had a specific ReadableByteStream constructor which would keep the two types of streams completely separate.
+However, this was unnecessary and we decided to just use separate controllers to support byte streams and non-byte streams with the same ReadableStream API to make it simpler.